Keyword Spotting (KWS)

 Postprocessing

-Now that we know the model is working by detecting our keywords, let’s modify the code to see the internal LED going on every time a YES is detected.
+Now that we know the model is working by detecting our keywords, let’s modify the code to see the internal LED go on every time a YES is detected.

 You should initialize the LED: